mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

             variable self._world[position]
                 store the block instance in the local world

-            Will call to the neighbor blocks an block update
+            Will call to the neighbor blocks a block update
             :param position: the position in the center
-            :param include_itself: if the block itself should be updated
+            :param include_itself: if the block itself (the block at 'position') should be updated

             variable to_invoke

                 variable b: Block.AbstractBlock

+                variable b

             variable immediate: bool